-If there are any witnesses to the accident, collect their contact information so you can pass it on to the police or your insurance company in case they need it.
+If there are any witnesses to the accident, collect their contact information.
+This is so you can pass it on to the police or your insurance company in case they need it.

 Notify Your Insurance Company

-Once you have been treated for any injuries, spoken to the police, and are safe at home, it’s time to contact your insurance company to notify them of the accident.
+Now that your injuries have been treated, and you have spoken to the police, you can prioritize getting home safely.
+Afterward, time to contact your insurance company to notify them of the accident.

 Provide them with the information you gave to the police, as well as any other observations you made about the scene or the accident.
 Again, be careful to not accept any fault for the accident or you may run into trouble getting your claim accepted.

 Instead, provide the insurance company only with the facts and evidence, and they will do their own investigation.

 Car Accident Repair Services in Frederick, MD